farazhb/E-Nose-PCA-Cluster/README.md

 ## E-Nose-PCA-Cluster

+An analysis of odor signal segmentation using various means of clustering and the review of comparing the results of the different methods.

+The data is obtained from experiments of an electronic nose device's current-voltage measurements when exposed to various types of gases/odors.

 ##### View report in nbviewer: http://nbviewer.jupyter.org/url/farazhb.com/data/e_nose.ipynb

+### Dev history:

 Clustering and presenting the reduced dimensional view of responses to an electronic nose exposed to various edible substances